fvanroie/DscDashboard/README.md

 [Full edition](https://www.powershellgallery.com/packages/UniversalDashboard/) depending on your usage and license requirements.

-## Synopsis

-A PowerShell Module to

 ## How to use

-Open a browser on the server and browse to http://localhost to test the dashboard:
+Open a browser on the server and browse to http://ipaddress[:port] to test the dashboard:

 ![Nodes](docs/images/nodes.png)